BeefaloKing/beeftest/README.md

 #include "myProductionCode.hh"

-BEEF_TEST(foobar)
+BEEF_TEST(foo)
 {
-	bool passed = true;
 	/*
-	 * Implement test here
+	 * Perform any initialization here
 	 */
-	return passed;
+	ASSERT(2 + 2 == 4);
 }
 ```
-`BEEF_TEST` expects you to define a function which returns a boolean.
-A return value of `true` indicates that the test passed.
+Inside each test you may define requirements by using the `ASSERT(expression)` macro.
+If an expression evaluates to false in one or more assertions, the test will fail.

 ## Running Tests
 Your compiled test code will by default run all tests.
 After running it will display a count of tests executed and tests failed.